 How was MindWell developed?

-A Leeds-based NHS funded, digital health project called mhabitat facilitated development of MindWell led by Alicia Ridout.
-It was built by a digital agency based in Sheffield called Yoomee and all the content is written and produced for the site by Content Manager, Nicola Gallear.
+A Leeds-based NHS funded, digital health project called mhabitat facilitated development of MindWell.
+It was built by a digital agency based in Sheffield called Yoomee and all the content is written and produced for the site by a content manager based at Volition, a forum of organisations in Leeds that support people's mental health in the city and is part of Forum Central.

 MindWell was created in collaboration with people across the city in order to produce a resource which reflects the needs of the people who are now using it.